Carlos Boozer: Los Angeles Lakers (2014–2015)

 On July 17, 2014, Boozer was claimed off amnesty waivers by the Los Angeles Lakers.
 The Lakers paid $3.25 million of his $16.8 million salary, while the Bulls paid the remaining $13.55 million.
 On February 4, 2015, he scored a season-high 28 points in a loss to the Milwaukee Bucks.

 Boozer's final NBA game was on April 15, 2015, a 122–99 loss to the Sacramento Kings where he recorded 10 points and six rebounds.

 Guangdong Southern Tigers (2016–2017)

 On July 30, 2016, Boozer signed with the Guangdong Southern Tigers of the Chinese Basketball Association.
 On December 18, 2017, Boozer announced his retirement.

 BIG3 career

 On January 25, 2018, Boozer signed with the BIG3 league as a co-captain of the Ghost Ballers.
 He later was waived and was picked up by 2018 Big3 champions Power.

 Post-playing career

+Boozer rented his home to Prince during recording sessions of his album 3121 in 2005.
+Without Boozer's permission, Prince made unauthorized renovations and redecorations, resulting in Boozer nearly suing Prince but once the lease was up, all alterations to the property were reversed.

-In May of 2025, Boozer joined the Utah Jazz front office.
+In May 2025, Boozer joined the Utah Jazz front office.